 When it comes to precise beaches in Queensland, Australia has many that it can offer you will see some of the best sights in shells found here, the luck is in the find!
 Seashells can wash up on any shore.

-Queensland beaches are lined by marine national parks like the Great Barrier Reef Coast Marine ParkOpens in a new tab. in the northern areas of Queensland and the Great Sandy Marine ParkOpens in a new tab. located off of Hervey Bay and Fraser Island.
+Queensland beaches are lined by marine national parks like the Great Barrier Reef Coast Marine Park in the northern areas of Queensland and the Great Sandy Marine Park located off of Hervey Bay and Fraser Island.
 These areas can get some interesting shells that wash up onshore.

 Another area where some seashells may be found in Queensland includes Mon Repos beach in the Bundaberg area.
 This beach is most notoriously known for its cute nesting sea turtle population.